blkdiscard

 Byte offset into the device from which to start discarding.
 The

-provided value will be aligned to the device sector size.
+provided value must be aligned to the device sector size.
 The

 default value is zero.